NativeScript/nativescript-cli/docs/man_pages/project/creation/create.md

 ### Options
 * `--path` - Specifies the directory where you want to create the project, if different from the current directory.
 The directory must be empty.
 * `--appid` - Sets the application identifier for your project.
-* `--copy-from` - Specifies a directory which contains an existing NativeScript project.
-If `--copy-from` and `--template` are not set, the NativeScript CLI creates the project from the default JavaScript hello-world template.
 * `--template` - Specifies a valid npm package which you want to use to create your project.
-If `--copy-from` and `--template` are not set, the NativeScript CLI creates the project from the default JavaScript hello-world template.<% if(isHtml) { %> If one or more application assets are missing from the `App_Resources` directory in the package, the CLI adds them using the assets available in the default hello-world template.<% } %>
+If `--template` is not set, the NativeScript CLI creates the project from the default JavaScript hello-world template.<% if(isHtml) { %> If one or more application assets are missing from the `App_Resources` directory in the package, the CLI adds them using the assets available in the default hello-world template.<% } %>
 * `--ng` - Sets the template for your project to the Angular template.
 * `--tsc` - Sets the template for your project to the TypeScript template.